vk3txd/nko-antenna-brief/README.md

 [Common Misconceptions](docs/NKO_Misconceptions.md)

 I've included naive (super simple) NEC models you can use with 4NEC2 in the /docs folder.
 Set the characteristic impedance to 200 Ohms.
-The models are paramtric, just change the variables and the antenna changes to suit.
+The models are parametric, just change the variables and the antenna changes to suit.
 Then you can sweep the antenna and do far field analysis.

 ---

 ## NKO Key Concepts
-The antenna consists of:
+The NKO antenna consists of:
 - A long wire element and a shorter wire element
 - A defined length of coaxial feedline forming a vertical radiating section
 - A 1:1 current balun with high choking impedance is used at the bottom of the coax feedline